ScooterDelta/vscode-powerups/docs/03-workspace/README.md

 ## Commentary

-This steps builds on top of the service automation introduced with [Docker](https://docs.docker.com) in the previous step.
+This steps builds on top of the service automation introduced with [Docker](https://docs.docker.com) in the [previous step](../02-docker/README.md).
 The workspace brings in quality of life improvements in VSCode, such as intellisense, debugging, testing and extensions.

+It is worth noting that all CLI options are still available to run the application, and this setup uses industry standard configuration files (eslint, tsc, etc.).
+This ensures that the VScode configuration is not forced, and other tools or IDEs can be used.

 ### Debugging